linode/docs/docs/platform/block-storage/boot-from-block-storage-volume.md

 Create a Block Storage Volume and attach it to the target Linode.
 Ensure that the Volume is the same size as the primary disk and in the same data center as the Linode.

-Visit our [Block Storage guide](/docs/platform/how-to-use-block-storage-with-your-linode/) to create and mount the Block Storage Volume.
+Visit our [Block Storage guide](/docs/platform/how-to-use-block-storage-with-your-linode/) to create a Block Storage Volume.

 ## Duplicate a Primary Disk to a Block Storage Volume